leta199/Linear-Regression/README.md

 - Numerical optimisation via gradient descent
 - Displaying key internals of the model such as predictions
 - Evaluation metrics common to linear regression such as Mean squared error and R squared
-- [INSERT PREDICTION METHOD WHEN DONE]
+- Method to predict dependent variable
 - [INSERT PLOTTING RESIDUALS WHEN DONE]

 **Initialisation**